gitter-badger/2016Robot_RSS_draft/README.md

 ##Codes
  * All codes are under repo <code><a href="https://github.com/team5181/2015Robot">team5181/2015Robot</a></code>
+ *
 ###Bug submission/Improvements
  * All discussions and bugs must be submitted to issues tab under <code>team5181/2015Robot</code> repo.
  * All improvements made must be submitted to pull-requests tab under <code>team5181/2015Robot</code> repo.
- * It is strongly encouraged to first open a thread under issues before you make any modification to the codes
+ * It is strongly encouraged to first open a thread under issues before you make any modification to the codes.

 ###Dev process
  * It is recommended that you use a commandline based <code>git</code> to submit pull requests
  * Only <strong>1</strong> branch is to be used: <code>master</code>
  * <code>master</code> branch <strong>must be available for compile</strong> at all time

 ###Code testing
  * For logic testing, <a href="https://travis-ci.org">Travis-CI</a> is recommended.
  * For further testing contact Mark or Connor for more info.